 Instead of starting with a predefined shape, you can also draw a shape from scratch by using the Vector tool.
 Choose Insert › Vector from the pop-up menu in the toolbar and click anywhere on the Canvas to add your first point.
 Click elsewhere to add the second.

 You will see that a path now connects both points.
 Now when adding a third point, click-and-drag to draw a curve.
-If you click again on the first point, you’ll close the path and finish editing.
+If you click again on the first point, you’ll close the path.